A brief and abridged look back on the first five decades of Gougeon history.

 Jan Gougeon took his 4th DN World Gold Cup, placing 1st overall in the 5 races of the International DN Ice Yacht Racing Association (IDNIYRA) Gold Fleet Regatta.
 The competition to place very close to home: on Lake Huron’s Saginaw in February 1991.

 GBI’s occasional newsletter, The Boatbuilder, became a full-fledged bi-annually published magazine in 1992.
-Christened Epoxyworks, the publication takes a deep dive into building, restoration, and repair with epoxy.
+Christened Epoxyworks, the publication deeply delves into building, restoration, and repair with epoxy.
 With more than 100,000 subscribers between its print and digital editions, Epoxyworks is easily the most widely read magazine on epoxy geared for the do-it-yourself audience.

 The brand name Gougeon Laminating Epoxies was changed to PRO-SET in 1994.
 These OEM epoxies set new standards in room-temperature cured, post-curable laminating, and infusion epoxies.
 They have continued to grow in popularity among high-end composite builders in the marine, automotive, and aerospace industries.

 G/flex toughened epoxies were introduced in 2007.
-These innovative epoxy formulations are rubber toughened and bond tenaciously with many types of plastic, aluminum, and hardwoods.
-They’re are resistant to the stress of expansion, contraction, shock, and vibration.
+These innovative epoxy formulations are rubber toughened and bond tenaciously with many plastic, aluminum, and hardwood types.
+They resist the stress of expansion, contraction, shock, and vibration.